google/fiddle/docs/flags_code_lab.md

-2.  **Flag Parsing**: The custom Fiddle flag parser parses Fiddle-related flags from the command line, applying any overrides in the order specified in the command line, and returns a built object `_SAMPLE_FLAG.value` that has all the overrides applied.
+2.  **Flag Parsing**: The custom Fiddle flag parser parses Fiddle-related flags from the command line, applying any overrides in the order specified in the command line, and returns a `fdl.Buildable` object `_SAMPLE_FLAG.value` that has all the overrides applied.

-3.  **Business logic**: `main` calls arbitrary functions on the built objects to carry out whatever task your application has been designed to do.
+3.  **Business logic**: `main` calls `fdl.build` to build the config, then calls arbitrary functions on the built objects to carry out whatever task your application has been designed to do.

+### New API (multiple configs) {.new-tab}

+1.  **Launch**: We run our launcher program on the command line to launch multiple configs:

+    ```sh
+    python3 -m fiddle._src.absl_flags.sample_launch_binary \
+      --sample_config config:base_experiment \
+      --sample_config sweep:kernel_init_sweep \
+      --sample_config sweep:encoder_bias_sweep \
+      --sample_config fiddler:'set_dtypes(dtype="float64")'
+    ```

+2.  **Flag Parsing**: The custom Fiddle flag parser parses Fiddle-related flags from the command line, and applies any overrides specified in the sweeps to create a sweep of one or more configs.
+    If multiple sweeps are specified, the cartesian product of the sweeps is taken before applying them.
+    Any fiddler: or set: commands are then applied to all configs in the sweep, in the order specified.
+    `_SAMPLE_FLAG.value` returns a sequence of SweepItem dataclasses, each of which has a `.config` property of type `fdl.Buildable`, and an `overrides_applied` property which is the dict of overrides and can be useful to log as metadata attached to each experiment launched.

+3.  **Passing flag to the main binary**: The launch binary will typically then serialize each config in the sweep using `FiddleFlagSerializer().serialize`, and pass it as a `config_str:` to a main binary's `DEFINE_fiddle_config` flag.

+4.  **Business logic in the main binary**: Is the same as in the single-config case.

 ### Legacy API {.new-tab}